vbianchi/Mentori/BRAINSTORM.md

 ## Core Agent Architecture: The "Company" Model

-Our agent operates like a small, efficient company with specialized roles:
+Our agent operates like a small, efficient company with specialized roles (check PCEE_ARCHITECTURE.md for more details):

 -   **The "Chief Architect" (Planner):** A strategic thinker that creates detailed, structured JSON "blueprints" for each task.
 -   **The "Site Foreman" (Controller):** The project manager that executes the blueprint step-by-step, handling data piping and managing correction sub-loops.